Understanding Calories: Balancing Intake and Expenditure

 The Science of Weight Loss

-Weight loss is a simple concept.
-The science of losing weight is to create a caloric deficit, which means consuming fewer calories than your body needs.
-For most people this either means eating less, exercising more, or a combination of both.
+In its most simplistic form, the science of losing weight is to create a caloric deficit, which means consuming fewer calories than your body needs.
+Though many factors, such as the gut microbiome and hormones, affect the way we digest foods, for most people losing weight means either eating less, exercising more, or a combination of both.

 On average, an adult requires 2,000-2,500 kcal per day, but this varies based on factors such as age, gender, and activity level.

 One effective strategy for creating a caloric deficit is by consuming nutrient-dense foods, such as fruits and vegetables, that provide satiety without adding too many calories.
-For instance, 100g of broccoli contains only 34 kcal, compared to 100g of potato chips, which has around 536 kcal.
+For instance, 100g of broccoli contains only 34 kcal, compared to 100g of potato chips or crisps, which has around 536 kcal.

 Reducing portion sizes and avoiding snacking between meals can also be helpful in cutting down on calorie intake.
 Additionally, physical activity can help boost the caloric deficit by burning extra calories.
 Running for 30 minutes can burn up to 300 kcal, but any form of exercise can contribute to weight loss when done consistently.